jzhou1318/fa22tapeout-course-dev/_private/poll.md

 (In fact, if we're doing it right, everyone should be doing *different* work from everyone else.)

 Designing a chip requires a bunch of diverse design-activities, requiring different backgrounds and tools.
-One material example will be between the digital and analog/RF parts of the chip.
+One material example will be the divide between the digital and analog/RF parts of our chip.

 This initial survey is our starting-point for divying up that work.
 It'll focus on your interests and goals for taking the course.